Give Your TV a Super Bowl LX Tuneup

 Tweak the TV Settings Individually

 With us so far?
 Once you’ve selected one of those preset modes, many TVs let you tweak the picture’s appearance further while staying in that mode.
 On other sets, once you start additional fiddling, the TV will automatically shift to a “custom” or “preference” mode.
-Either way, the following steps will be the same.

-Contrast: Also called white level, contrast affects how bright the picture looks.
+Contrast: Also called white level, it affects how bright the picture appears.
 Find an image with lots of white—say, a wedding gown or a sky full of puffy white clouds.
 Lower the contrast until you can see all the detail, such as the shadows in the folds of the gown or the subtle gray shadings in the clouds.
 Then raise it to get the brightest picture possible without washing out those details.
 You’ll generally want to set the contrast below the maximum level.

 TV Picks